frankhart2018/typy/Doc/library/concurrent.futures.rst

 .. exception:: TimeoutError

-   A deprecated alias of :exc:`TimeoutError`, raised when a future operation exceeds the given timeout.
+   Raised when a future operation exceeds the given timeout.

-   .. versionchanged:: 3.11

-      This class was made an alias of :exc:`TimeoutError`.

 .. exception:: BrokenExecutor